 What is the Purpose of Incoterms?

-- Who is responsibel for insuring the goods during transport?
+Who is responsible for the insurance of the goods during transport?

-- When do the legal ownership of the goods change from sellers to buyers goods
+When does the legal ownership of the goods change from sellers to buyers’ goods?

 To agree upon the same incoterm, and understand what responsibility it implies, is of paramount importance.
-Without the agreement, and proper care, the transported goods could lack insurance or export papers.
-For an instance, discrepancy in the transport documents, can result in prolonged transit time, and add further expenses.
-Nobody wants that.
-Furthermore, a clarification about insurance is important.
-Needless to say, this can lead to an expensive incident for both parts.
+Without the agreement and proper care, the transported goods could lack insurance or export papers.
+For instance, a discrepancy in the transport documents, can result in prolonged transit time, and add further expenses.

-What Incoterms do we use in the Medical Imaging Industry?
+What Incoterms in the Medical Device Industry Do We Use?

 DAP (Delivered At Place)

 DAP is our most common incoterm.
 You might wonder, how come the DAP incoterm is so popular?